You are here

 The outcomes for each year of the Dyslexia Working Group are outlined in an annual report.
 The annual reports for the following years are available to download:

 Dyslexia Working Group meetings are open to the public; however, only working group members have an active role in the meetings.
-Meetings are scheduled for the following dates for the 2023-2024 year:
+Meetings have not been scheduled for the 2024-2025 year yet.

 Past Meeting Information